caneuro/avs.basic/README.md

 [ANONYMIZED]

-The data repository is released under a Creative Commons Attribution-NonCommercial 4.0 International License, CC BY-NC-ND.
+The repository is released under a Creative Commons Attribution-NonCommercial 4.0 International License, CC BY-NC-ND.